There are five main elements that work in the favour of Internet scammers.

 If you are using any of the free webmail services such as Hotmail, Gmail, Yahoo, AOL and others, you can only set up filters to send scam emails immediately to Trash, rather than block them from arriving in your Inbox.
 You will have to refer to the tutorials from those webmail service providers to learn how to do this, but it is very easy.
 Just keep adding new filters and eventually your email Inbox will start looking civilised.
 Don't be scared to block top-level domains from entire nations.
 Obviously if you don't want to receive anything from Nigieria or Benin that are hotbeds of Internet scams, just block those entire nations.

-If the above remedies were applied, Internet scams would come to a grinding halt.
+If my remedies that I described were applied, Internet scams would come to a grinding halt.
 But this will not happen and fraudsters will always find ways to rip people off.
 At the end of the day, it's the people who need to just beware of these Internet scams and not fall for them.